maciejkalis/cloud-devops-engineer-tools-training/README.md

-# cloud-devops-engineer-tools-training
+# Cloud/DevOps Engineer Training

-Training repository initiated to practise tools used during Cloud/DevOps tasks
+## Description

+A training repository created to practice the tools necessary to effectively perform work as a Cloud Engineer or DevOps Engineer.